What Is an Oligarchy?

 Theocracy is a system of governance in which religious leaders hold the topmost office in the land.
 Examples of theocracies include the Vatican City, Iran, and Tibet.

-Kritarchy refers to a system of governance in which the government and the legal system are constitutionally intertwined.
+Kritarchy refers to a system of governance in which the governmental and the legal system are constitutionally intertwined.
 Judges and law enforcement lead the government.

-Particracy refers to a governance system in which the leading party in the country takes control of the government and the party leader becomes the president.
+Particracy refers to a governance system in which the leading party in the country takes control of the government and the party leader is the president.